sparkflows/sparkflows-docs/docs/installation/configuration/logs.rst

 Below are steps involved in it:

-Go to Administrations page and select View Server Logs, it will open new windows which show all the Logs ie. ''Fire Server Logs, Fire Logs, Fire Exception Logs & Fire Pyspark Logs'' respectively.
+Go to Administrations page and select View Server Logs, it will open new windows which display all the Logs ie. ''Fire Server Logs, Fire Logs, Fire Exception Logs & Fire Pyspark Logs'' respectively.

 .. figure:: ../../_assets/configuration/logs/fireserver_log.PNG
    :alt: Logs